Lav15/lavjain.github.io/portfolio/operations.md

 **Result:**
 Successfully delivered a foundational analytics model that empowered operations to make data-driven decisions that reduced unnecessary taxiing, improved aircraft turnaround times, and significantly enhanced the throughput efficiency of the airport's most critical infrastructure.

-### 4. Global Food Waste Management & Process Optimization | Manufacturing
+### 4. Global Food Waste Management & Process Optimization | Food Processing & Manufacturing | Canada & France

 **Context:**
 A multinational food processing company (based in France & North America) faced significant challenges in quantifying and managing food waste across its production lines.
 Fragmented tracking of production, reworks, and garbage volumes resulted in inconsistent data, making it difficult to identify root causes for wastage or implement effective cost-saving measures.